jeffreykegler/old_kollos/notes/misc/strand.md

 ## Dotted rules

-As a reminder,
-dotted rules are of three kinds:
+Dotted rules are of several kinds:

 * predictions, in which the dot is before the first RHS symbol;